 - You Said You Would Let Them Go: In The Bad Beginning: Part 2, after supposedly Violet and obtaining the Baudelaire fortune, Olaf, for no good reason, decides to drop Sunny to her death anyway.

-- Yoko Oh No: In-Universe, none of the troupe can tolerate Esmé (well, barring the Bald Man).
+- Yoko Oh No: None of the troupe can tolerate Esmé (well, barring the Bald Man).
 The Hook-Handed Man even complains at one point, "I liked it so much better before Yoko showed up."

 There's nothing but horror and inconvenience on the way.